-They were part of the problem because I had read them to try and find a quick answer to take my suffering away.
-That is what the medication, counsellors, techniques, books and the searching were all about, everything I had ever done was aimed at trying not to feel something or get rid of something.
+They were part of the problem because I had read them all to try and find a quick answer out of my suffering.
+That is what all the medication, counsellors, techniques, books and the searching were all about, everything I had ever done was aimed at trying not to feel something or get rid of something.

 Once I bottomed out and realised that this approach just wasn’t working, I thought to myself, ‘what would happen if I didn’t attempt to feel different than I do, what would happen then?

 Is all this suppressing actually keeping these emotions stored within me?
 Maybe these feeling and thoughts needed to be felt so they can be released.
-Perhaps the real suffering is coming from all the resistance and struggle and not the emotions or thoughts.
+Perhaps the real suffering is coming from all the resistance and struggle towards the emotions or thoughts.
 This could be why I feel so exhausted, trapped within my own head and detached from reality.

 Understanding is key to overcoming anxiety

 One realisation after another hit me and I could not believe I had not seen this before.
 It made complete sense to why I had continued to suffer.
-I remember how I would fight my mind to try and make it quieter, to act and think differently.
+I remember how I would fight my mind to try and make it quieter, feel better and think differently.

 If my body was full of anxious energy through my past worry and stress, then I would feel anxious.
-Why the hell was I trying not to feel anxious, what chance did I have?
-All this constant resistance and effort was the reason for my suffering.
+Why the hell was I trying not to feel anxious, what chance did I have of achieving this?

 Learning to truly understand anxiety helped me overcome it